chromaui/chromatic-docs/travisci.md

 #### Re-run failed builds after verifying UI test results

 Builds that contain visual changes need to be [verified](test#verify-ui-changes).
 They will fail if you are not using `--exit-zero-on-changes`.
-Once you accept all the changes, re-run the build and the `Chromatic Deployment` job will pass.
+Once you accept all the changes, re-run the build and the `Publish to Chromatic` job will pass.

 If you deny any change, you will need to make the necessary code changes to fix the test (and thus start a new build) to get Chromatic to pass again.